Practice overview

 • Acting in a $350m claim in the ADGM relating to the insolvency of the healthcare group NMC (settled shortly before 2023).

-• Acting successfully in the appeal in City Gardens v DOK 82 [2023] EWHC 1149 (Ch), which determined an important point as to the availability of the winding up procedure in England in relation to a debt arising under a contract containing an exclusive jurisdiction clause in favour of a foreign court.
+• Acting successfully as sole counsel in the appeal in City Gardens v DOK 82 [2023] EWHC 1149 (Ch), which determined an important point as to the availability of the winding up procedure in England in relation to a debt arising under a contract containing an exclusive jurisdiction clause in favour of a foreign court.

 • Successfully appearing on an application in the BVI lasting two days relating to the set aside of statutory demands against two companies, relating to investments in Hong Kong.